For some of our best clients: translation companies

 It goes without saying that translation companies serve a fundamentally important role also in the lives of freelance translators specialized in Japanese and Italian like us, due primarily to their active promotional activities within the translation market.
-To succeed in Japanese or Italian translation when working with us, translation companies must know our abilities and limitations thoroughly.
+To succeed, translation companies must know thoroughly the abilities and limitations of their translators.
 On this page, we offer some information that we hope will help these companies better understand our professional approach.

 What makes a translation “difficult”?

 This may seem trivial, but translation difficulty is a relative concept.
 Many argue for example that specialized technical and scientific translations are the most difficult, and these would certainly prove challenging for translators who have limited knowledge of their subject matter.
 Yet those same technical texts could be child’s play for a translator who is an expert in the field; that individual might instead struggle to adequately express other source texts which seem easier at first glance but actually require greater linguistic prowess.